 Dedicated to advancing the mission of the NIH by supporting global health research conducted by U.S. and international investigators and building partnerships between health research institutions in the U.S. and abroad.
 Publishes a comprehensive listing of international funding opportunities called the Directory of Non-NIH Funding Opportunities.

 A directory of available funds, grants, fellowships, awards and other types of funding throughout the world.
 Includes sponsors from the public and private sector; local, state and national governments; and societies corporations.
-(COS Funding Opportunities)
+(COS Funding Opportunities) Note: This resource does not work with EZProxy.
+You can use it on campus, or off-campus with the VPN.
+Or you can follow these instructions to create an account with your @berkeley.edu email to access from on or off campus.

 Formerly, the COS Funding Opportunities database, Pivot is a directory of available funds, grants, fellowships, awards and other types of funding throughout the world.
 Includes sponsors from the public and private sector; local, state and national governments; and societies corporations.